How does the word “accountability” make you feel — honestly?

 - Public declaration: Many people achieve their goals by declaring them publicly.
 Social media makes it easy for you to tell your friends and followers about a goal you’re pursuing, and the pain of publicly missing your goal will drive you to achieve it.

 - Competition: If you have a competitive side, find a way to be in competition with others in order to hit your goal.
 The will to win can serve as a source of inspiration for success.

 - Friends or family: By asking a friend or loved one to be your accountability partner, you can stay accountable to your goals by spurring one another to success.

 - Software/apps: Utilizing technology can help you bolster your external accountability.
-You can use a habit-tracking app, such as Arootah’s Habit Accountability Tracker, which helps you to increase mindfulness of your habits and track progress towards your goals.
+You can use a habit-tracking app, such as Arootah’s Habit Coach, which helps you to increase mindfulness of your habits and track progress towards your goals.

-- Health coaching: If your personal goal revolves around health or wellness, you may want to consider hiring a health coach.
-Not only will your coach serve as a source of accountability, they can provide you with strategies for breaking bad habits and building positive new ones.
+- Health coaching: If your personal goal revolves around health or wellness, you may consider hiring a health coach.
+Not only will your coach serve as a source of accountability, they can support you with a strategy for breaking bad habits and building positive new habits.

-- Group coaching: Working alongside a group of people trying to accomplish similar goals can give you a lot of external motivation and accountability.
+- Group coaching: Working alongside a group with other people trying to accomplish similar goals can provide a lot of external motivation and accountability.
 You may find yourself inspired and learn to take action from others who are goal-oriented.

-For each action item on your goal plan, you’ll need to pick an external accountability strategy.
-With these structures of accountability in place, finding the willpower to take action becomes much easier.
+With each action item on your plan, you’ll need to pick an external accountability strategy.
+With these accountability structures in place, finding the willpower to take action becomes much easier.